Content 1100 styling change to allow custom header

 Our ethnicity action plan

-Fairness in our systems and processes We're working hard to increase the ethnic diversity of our teams at all levels of our firm and monitor our progress closely against targets.
+Equitable experiences We're working hard to increase the ethnic diversity of our teams at all levels of our firm and monitor our progress closely against targets.
 We have committed to redoubling our efforts at every level, to push harder for faster and more significant change in our firm.
 To do this effectively, we need to be transparent about our pay gaps too.
-We have voluntarily published our Ethnicity Pay Gap since 2017 and in 2021, published our Black Heritage Pay Gap for the first time too (based on April 2020 data).
+We have voluntarily published our Ethnicity Pay Gap since 2017 and in 2021, we published our Black Heritage Pay Gap for the first time too (based on April 2020 data).
+For the first time last year, we expanded our pay gap reporting to include additional ethnicity categories, alongside our existing ethnic minority and Black heritage pay gaps.
+The additional groups – which have been determined in line with government-recommended methodology – aim to recognise the nuances of different ethnic groups and the varied experiences they have within our firm.

-Our collective voice We convene and collaborate with a number of external organisations to drive change in this area.
-We are represented on the BITC Race Equality Leadership Team, Black Leaders Network and CBI BAME in Tech group.
-Our leaders are also CBI Change the Race Ratio Ambassadors.
-As a firm, we have signed up to the BITC Race at Work Charter, as well as the Charter for Black Talent in Finance and the Professions.
+Our broader impact We convene and collaborate with a number of external organisations to drive change in this area.
+We are represented on the BITC Race Equality Leadership Team, and Black Leaders Network.
+Our leaders are also Change the Race Ratio Ambassadors.
+As a firm, we have signed up to the BITC Race at Work Charter, as well as the Black Talent Charter.

 In 2022 we launched our 15th employee network, the South Asian Network, which aims to support and celebrate the rich heritage and cultural diversity of our South Asian colleagues.
 The network provides a discussion platform that aims to raise awareness of the challenges its members face, celebrate key milestones throughout the year through engaging events, and provide personal and professional development support.